19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 “package” —

-(a) means any box, carton or other container in which cigarettes are supplied by the manufacturer or importer of the cigarettes for the purpose of sale by retail; and
+(a) means any box, carton or other container in which cigarettes are supplied for the purpose of sale; and

 (b) includes, in the case where the package is, or several packages are, contained inside one or more larger packages, the smaller package or each of the smaller packages, as the case may be;

+[17/2010 wef 01/09/2010]

 “prescribed number of cigarettes” means —